firezone/firezone/elixir/README.md

 to the acceptance test that you are running.

-## Connecting to a staging or production instances
+## Connecting to a staging or production instance

 We use Google Cloud Platform for all our staging and production infrastructure.
 You'll need access to this env to perform the commands below; to request access